-Unfortunately, a conviction on your record may have equally nasty effects on your future.
-Even if you are eligible to have the conviction expunged at some future date, it will be available to the public until that time, and can influence potential employers, or keep you from getting the financial aid you need for college.
-For many offenders, there are alternatives to conviction that will let you walk away without a conviction on your record.
+Unfortunately, a conviction on your record could have equally nasty effects on your future.
+Even if you're eligible to have the conviction expunged at some future date, it will be available to the public until that time, and can influence potential employers or keep you from getting financial aid for college.
+For many defendants, there are alternatives that will let you walk away without a conviction on your record.

-Some jurisdictions offer a mediation program for misdemeanor charges filed by private citizens.
+Some jurisdictions offer a mediation program for misdemeanor charges filed by private citizens (in the handful of states that allow everyday people to file criminal charges).
 If your neighbor charges you with trespassing or damaging his property, for example, the court may be able to refer you to a court mediator who will try to talk both sides into resolving the case without pursuing the criminal charge.

 If both sides sign a settlement agreement, the court will dismiss the charge without trial.
 This option is usually not available for charges filed directly by a police officer, but may be offered for some charges that don't qualify for diversion.

 All these programs have conditions and exceptions.
 Those conditions may be different depending on the county or court the case is in, and they often change.
 You need to speak with an attorney familiar with the court and programs available in your jurisdiction to find out if you might qualify for one of these alternatives.
 Don't expect the court to notify you, especially at your first appearance.
 If you just plead guilty the first time you go to court, you may never know that you could have avoided a conviction.